bdwilson/hubitat/Arduino/README.md

 is to trigger an API call after the power outage to tell Hubitat to refresh my ''canary'' lightbulb so that Hubitat sees that the light is now on, thus turning whatever lights are using this ''canary'' as a trigger within Rule Machine.
 Since we experience most of our power failures at night, the goal is to have the lights turned off as soon as the power comes back.
-It takes about 1`second for this device to connect to your wireless network (assuming your network gear and hubitat is on a UPS), and make the HTTP call to the Hubitat Maker API.
+It takes less than 1 second for the ESP12 device to drain the USB power supply when power dies and less than 1 second for this device to connect to your wireless network (assuming your network gear and hubitat is on a UPS), and make the HTTP call to the Hubitat Maker API.
 In reality you could use this code to do any sort of action when the power comes back on - send notification, make sure doors are locked, etc.